 - Not checking ingredients in prepared foods

-- Ignoring early, subtle symptoms
+- Ignoring delayed symptoms

 Toxicity often develops gradually, making it easy to overlook until it becomes serious.